-They took with them the coffin of St Cuthbert and other valuable relics like the famous Lindisfarne Gospels.
+The monks took with them the coffin of St Cuthbert and other valuable relics like the famous Lindisfarne Gospels.
 For over a century, the monks and their successors carried the coffin around the north of England , settling for a time at Norham-on-Tweed, at Chester-le-Street and at Ripon before settling at Durham in the year 995 AD.
-The story behind their settlement at Durham is related in the legend of the Dun Cow.
+The legendary story behind their settlement at Durham is related in the legend of the Dun Cow (see below).

 Warden Law to Dun Holm

 In 995 A.D after years of wandering the north, the carriers of St Cuthbert’s coffin came to a halt at a site usually identified as Warden Law near Houghton-le-Spring to the east of Durham.

 An alternative suggestion is that the site was at Wardley near Gateshead.
 Wherever it was, the vehicle on which the coffin was transported came to stand still and despite the efforts of the whole congregation of followers who tried to push, the coffin would not move.
 Aldhun, Bishop of Chester-le-Street, the leader of the congregation, committed the monks to three days of fasting and prayer in order to learn the reason why the coffin would not move.